GSA/fpki-guides/_announcements/04_apple_common_removal.md

 Any Federal PKI CA that issues TLS/SSL, code-signing, or email-signing certificates would have to establish a new CA for each type of certificate.
 This effort requires time, planning, and funding.

 ### 2.&nbsp;&nbsp;How can I determine which of our intranet websites and applications will be impacted, including those used by cross-agency users?
-All Apple-based websites and applications configured with certificates (email, Virtual Private Network, digital signature, etc.) issued by a Federal PKI CA that validates to COMMON will be impacted.
+All Apple-based resources and applications configured with certificates (email, Virtual Private Network, digital signature, MDM profiles, etc.) issued by a Federal PKI CA that validates to COMMON will be impacted.
 For agencies and mission partners that are cross-certified with the FBCA, external users could also be impacted if COMMON is used instead of your root.

 You can run a report on all issued certificates or, if your agency has an agreement with a Federal PKI Shared Service Provider (SSP), you can request that the SSP run the report.